cetrasoft/info_products-rails_helpers/content/book/2-description_lists.md

 </dl>
 ```

-Whoa, whoa.
-What kind of black magic is going on here?
-True, there's a lot of magic with Rails, but it's not at all nefarious: Rails actually allows us to turn a symbol into a nice label!
-Let's go for another dip, shall we?
+In typical Ruby fashion, we can use a bit of meta-programming to turn an attribute symbol like `:first_name` into a nice label.
+Let's see how this is done:

 #### The `description_list_pair_for` helper method